AdileGundogdu/RocketFlightComputer/README.md

 # RocketFlightComputer
-Recording and processing of sensor data
+Recording and processing of sensor data and written using Arduino.
-Written using Arduino.